raghavmallampalli/gulp-defect-models/README.md

 # gulp-defect-models
-Repository of PDFs and code used to generate GULP models of metallic oxides with vacancy defects.
+Repository of papers, articles and code used to generate GULP models of metallic oxides with vacancy defects.